cel-hu/Buck-It/README.md

 2. as a user, I can log in to the site
 3. as a user, I can create a new bucket list
 4. as a user, I can view all of the bucket lists I've created
+5. as a user, I can delete bucket lists
-5. as a user, I can add activities to an existing bucket list
+6. as a user, I can add activities to an existing bucket list
-6. as a user, I can cross off activities in an existing bucket list
+7. as a user, I can check off activities in an existing bucket list

 ## Research Topics